ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 This task accepts the following arguments:

-* `--skip-api` &mdash; Skips building the API documentation (which takes the majority of the total time).
+* `--skip-api` &ndash; Skips building the API documentation (which takes the majority of the total time).
-* `--skip-snippets` &mdash; Skips building live snippets.
+* `--skip-snippets` &ndash; Skips building live snippets.
-* `--snippets=snippet-name` &mdash; Whitelist snippets to build (accepts glob patterns).
+* `--snippets=snippet-name` &ndash; Whitelists snippets to build (accepts glob patterns).
-* `--skip-validation` &mdash; Skips the final link validation.
+* `--skip-validation` &ndash; Skips the final link validation.
-* `--watch` &mdash; Runs the documentation generator in a watch mode.
-It covers guides (it does not cover API docs).
+* `--watch` &ndash; Runs the documentation generator in a watch mode.
+It covers guides but it does not cover API docs.
-* `--production` &mdash; Minifies the assets and performs other actions which are unnecessary during CKEditor 5 development.
+* `--production` &ndash; Minifies the assets and performs other actions which are unnecessary during CKEditor 5 development.
-* `--verbose` &mdash; Prints out more information.
+* `--verbose` &ndash; Prints out more information.

 Note: These arguments must be passed after additional `--`: